 - Mrs Kate Carter – Deputy Headteacher (DSL)

-- Mr Neil Lewin – Headteacher (Assistant DSL)
+- Mr Neil Lewin – Headteacher (Deputy DSL)

-- Mr Mark Jones – Extended School Leader (Assistant DSL)
+- Mr Mark Jones – Extended School Leader (Deputy DSL)

 Our Governor responsible for Safeguarding is Mr Darren Della Maestra

 Our online safety lead is Mrs Amy Grove, email@example.com